atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 If working properly, you should see a simple "hello world!" message printed to the console of your IDE.

-## Step 2: Create the data structure
+## Create the data structure

-There are a couple of simple ways to do this.
+There are a couple of simple ways to do this:

 ```python
 my_dict = {} # or
 my_dict = dict()
 ```

-Or you could even prepopulate some data into your dictionary.
+Or you could prepopulate some data into your dictionary.
 Let's use this approach for the sake of this example.
 Ignore the 2 lines above this, and copy and paste the 5 lines below into the dictionaries.py file located in your IDE.
 You can also delete the "hello world" function used previously.

 ```python
 my_dict = {